 • spectrum of antimicrobial activity of the drug in vitro;

-• proven in controlled clinical trials;
+• efficacy proven in controlled clinical trials;

 Microorganisms Modern problems of treatment

-High frequency of resistance to co-trimoxazole and tetracyclines in Russia (\u003e 50%).
+High frequency of resistance in Russia to co-trimoxazole and tetracyclines (>50%).

 Low natural activity of early fluoroquinolones; in recent years, an increase in the frequency of resistant strains has been noted; high activity of new fluoroquinolones - minimal resistance.

-Streptococcus pyogenes Increasing resistance to macrolides: in Europe up to 50%, in Russia 10-20%.
-The increase in resistance is directly related to an increase in the frequency of consumption of macrolides, mainly prolonged-release drugs (azithromycin, clarithromycin).
-High resistance to tetracyclines (\u003e 50%).
+Streptococcus pyogenes Increasing resistance to macrolides: up to 50% in Europe, 10-20% in Russia.
+The increase in resistance is directly related to the increase in the frequency of consumption of macrolides, mainly long-acting drugs (azithromycin, clarithromycin).
+High resistance to tetracyclines (>50%).
 Low natural activity of early fluoroquinolones

-Generation I cephalosporins are inactive.
+I generation cephalosporins are not active.

 The natural activity of macrolides is low, the risk of bacteriological treatment failure is high.
 Resistance to co-trimoxazole in Russia is about 20%.